 - I’ve never regretted cultivating relationships- real friendships- with a couple of guys that I could be honest and transparent with, knowing that in return they would ask me the tough questions about the kind of husband, father, and man I am.

-These kinds of people and couples and parents can be difficult to find.
+These kinds of people and couples and parents that become valuable relationships can be difficult to find.
 Maybe the best way to find them is to first work at being that kind of person for other people.

 I could not begin to tell you my Net Worth.
 It probably isn’t much.
 I’m positive it isn’t much.
 My Network though- priceless.
 Where are you investing?